keithbuhler/keithbuhler.github.io/philosophy-portal/syllabus200.md

 * To understand the Christian answers to questions about the meaning of life, the structure of the cosmos, the possibility of scientific knowledge, and the ground of morality, as contrasted with metaphysical naturalism, nihilism, and deism.
 * To practice reflect thinking upon our own lives, beliefs, attitudes, culture, and goals, in order to become more thoughtful human beings in the pursuit of goodness, truth, and beauty.

-**Course Outline:** This tells you the reading due and the topic for each day.
-It also provides detailed notes to help you prepare your thoughts.
-The outline is *subject to minor changes.*

-<iframe src="https://docs.google.com/spreadsheets/d/1KL9PBrmhnAizK_JWSbfKXUmWYDu-uvl3VNOv-LZM0HQ/pubhtml?gid=0&amp;single=true&amp;widget=true&amp;headers=false" width="800" height="600"></iframe>
+## Scope and Sequence

-**Scope and Sequence:** This course focuses on an ecclectic set of eleven related themes: Truth, Socrates, Causes, Logic, God, Evil, Time, Empiricism, Miracles,  Cosmos, and the Tree of Life.
+This course focuses on an ecclectic set of eleven related themes: Truth, Socrates, Causes, Logic, God, Evil, Time, Empiricism, Miracles,  Cosmos, and the Tree of Life.
 Each Unit consists of readings, quizzes, and philosophical dialogue.
 There are five papers and two quarter tests.

+### Grading
-**Grading:** You will be graded equally on each component, plus applicable extra credit.
+You will be graded equally on each component, plus applicable extra credit.

 |  Assessment category              |  Percent of semester grade |
 | ----------------------------------|----------------------- |